China's illustrious capital is a must-see destination

 Temple of Heaven

-The Temple of Heaven was originally built in the Ming Dynasty, as a place for the emperor to worship heaven, and it underwent numerous reconstructions during the Qing Dynasty.
+The Temple of Heaven was originally built in 1420 during the Ming Dynasty, underwent numerous reconstructions during the Qing Dynasty. set in 267 hectares of parkland and surrounded by a wall with a gate at each compass point, the temple was used by Ming & Qing emperors as a sacrificial site during the Winter Solstice.
 In 1998 the Temple of Heaven was added to UNESCO’S World Cultural Heritage list.

 The Hutong Tour is a unique cultural experience offering you a glimpse of traditional local life.
 The famous Hutongs, or alleyways, are unique housing structures that have been home to Beijing’s families for centuries.
 A “Hutong” is an ancient, narrow city alley or lane formed by “Si He Yuan” – a four sided courtyard.